lahirugmg/langgraph-wso2-ai-sample/README.md

 # langgraph-wso2-ai-sample

-Minimal workspace containing LangGraph agents plus REST backends for clinical research, EHR, and an accompanying clinician UI.
+Minimal sample containing LangGraph agents plus REST backends for clinical research, EHR, and an accompanying clinician UI with **AI Gateway for Egress control in LLM call** and **MCP tool consumption**.

 ## Prerequisites
 - Python 3.10 or newer (virtual environments recommended)

-## Services & Agents

-> **Note**: EHR and Trial Registry services are now provided via **MCP (Model Context Protocol)** servers with OAuth2 authentication.
-The Python backend implementations have been removed as we're fully dependent on MCP services.

 ### MCP Services (External)
 The following services are accessed via MCP protocol: